juliusc1/Portfolio-/README.md

 # Julius Chang — Project Portfolio

-Welcome to my project portfolio!
-This repository highlights a collection of my work in computer science, machine learning, data analysis, and software engineering.
-Each project folder includes its own README, code, and explanations.
+Welcome to my personal portfolio repository.
+Here you'll find a collection of projects I've worked on, showcasing my skills and expertise in database management, data analysis, and data manipulation using Python and SQL.

 ---